axr2718/axr2718.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I'm Adrian.
 I'm currently a MS CS student at the University of Texas at Dallas, advised by [Dr. Yunhui Guo](https://yunhuiguo.github.io).
+Currently I'm working on using deep learning for generative AI.
+In particular, I am researching the use of neural networks applied to Energy-Based Models (EBMs) and Deep Equilibrium Models (DEQs) for image generation.